CIOs Accomplishment First 10 Years

 East CIO - Used grant funds to support new track at Bridgeport Elementary School.

-Midwest CIO, Riverpark CIO, Ibach CIO – Promoted allowing backyard chickens into municipal code.
+East CIO, Midwest CIO, Riverpark CIO, Ibach CIO – Promoted allowing backyard chickens into municipal code.

 Agents of Strong Neighborhood Bonds